GoodiesHQ/webhooker/README.md

 This repository is an incredibly simple webhook proxy and forwarder.
 It addresses two issues I ran into using various clients that support webhook notifications:

-1) What if I want to take one event and send it to multiple webhooks?
+1) What if I want to take one event and send it to multiple webhooks at once without implementing multiple notification profiles?
-2) What if the webhook URL provided by the application contains invalid characters?
+2) What if the webhook URL provided by the target contains characters the client can't process (?, %, etc...)?

-Enter WebHooker... the configuration is simple:
+Enter WebHooker... the configuration is simple.
+Set a name (endpoint URL, case sensitive) and set your targets.

 ```yaml
 webhooks: